friendlyfiregame/friendlyfiregame/README.md

 Just head over to [friendlyfiregame.com](https://friendlyfiregame.com/) and pick the launch options that best fits your style.

+## Achieving all possible endings

+There are multiple endings.
+Listed below you can find all endings and how to achieve them.

+### Ending A
+This is the regular jam ending.
+Play the game regularly and feed the wood to the fire who gave you the quest.
+This leads to a final boss fight.

+### Ending B
+Alternate ending.
+Play the game regularly but also finish the dog quest before feeding the wood to the fire.
+The final boss fight is skipped and replaced with a special cutscene.

+### Ending C
+This is a gag ending.
+This can be achieved by soft locking yourself in the cave under the flame boy npc and talking to the cave man.
+To get over the river without the double jump, you have to use the "stone skip jump" technique/bug.

+### Ending D
+This is a gag ending.
+As soon as you can fly, go to the tree in the west and talk to the dog.
+You'll have the option to pet the dog.
+If you let the petting sequence run it's course, the game will end.

+### Ending E
+Alternate ending.
+Play the game regularly, you can also skip the dog side quest since this has no impact on this ending.
+Instead of feeding the wood to the main fire, feed it to the flame boy.
+This will trigger the ending.

 ## Development

 ### Getting started